chasscepts/flights/README.md

 # Flights

-A command line utility application written in Ruby to scrape selected website for the best flight deals of the day.
+A command-line utility application written in Ruby to scrape select webpages for the best flight deals of the day.

 ![screenshot](./app_screenshot.png)

 ## How it works

-Flights is highly configurable through command line arguments.
-It uses passed in options such as Location and Destination to filter search result scraped from web pages.
-The result is  sorted in ascending order of price, and user can navigate between them by issuing pre-connfigured commands.
+The application is highly configurable through command-line arguments.
+It uses passed-in options such as Location and Destination to filter search results scraped from web pages.
+The result is sorted in ascending order of price, and the user can navigate between them by issuing pre-configured commands.

 ## Built With